mvanhelmont/homeassistant/README.md

 - TP-Link Deco M5 - https://www.tp-link.com/en/home-networking/deco/deco-m5/

-Everything is add in Home Assistant.
+Everything is added in Home Assistant.
 I shared my configuration so you can learn from it.
 Also when you see improvements let me know...
 I still learning :D

 ToDo: (to add in HA)